XiaoMi/themis/readme.md

     transaction.put(TABLENAME, put);
     transaction.commit();

-In above code, the mutations of 'ROW' and 'ANOTHER_ROW' will both be put to HBase and visiable to read after transaction.commit() finished.
+In above code, the mutations of ROW and ANOTHER_ROW will both be put to HBase and visiable to read after transaction.commit() finished.
 On the other hands, neither of the two mutations will be visiable to read if transaction.commit() failed.

 ### Themis Read